yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/E5010_JPEG_Encoder.rst

 Building the driver
 ===================
-The E5010 JPEG driver is already enabled as a kernel module in processor SDK 9.0 for AM62A in the default defconfig being used for the board.
+The E5010 JPEG driver is already enabled as a kernel module on |__PART_FAMILY_DEVICE_NAMES__| as part of the default defconfig being used for the board.
-If using a separate defconfig, It can be enabled explicitly for compilation by setting corresponding Kconfig as shown below:
+If using a separate defconfig, it can be enabled explicitly for compilation by setting corresponding Kconfig as shown below:

 .. code-block:: kconfig